Cincinnati Children's Blog

 About the author: Amie Duncan, PhD

-Amie Duncan, PhD, is a child psychologist in the division of Developmental and Behavioral Pediatrics.
+Amie Duncan, PhD, is a child psychologist in the division of Behavioral Medicine and Clinical Psychology at Cincinnati Children's.
 Her areas of special interest include academic skills, autism spectrum disorders, and transitioning to adulthood.

 Write A Comment